Fractional conformal Laplacians and fractional Yamabe problems: A sufficient condition

 \section{A sufficient condition}

 In this section we give the proof of Theorem \ref{thm2}, which provides a sufficient condition for the resolution of the $\gamma$-Yamabe problem.
-Here the precise structure of the metric will play a crucial role since a careful computation of the asymptotics of the lower terms is required.
-We will follow the work in \cite{Escobar:conformal-deformation}.
-The section is divided into two parts: the first one contains the necessary estimates on the Euclidean case, while in the second one we go back to the geometry setting and finish the proof of the theorem.
+Here the precise structure of the metric will play a crucial role since a careful computation of the asymptotics is required, following the calculation in \cite{Escobar:conformal-deformation}.
+The section is divided into two parts: the first contains the necessary estimates on the Euclidean case, while in the second we go back to the geometry setting and finish the proof of the theorem.